jjyr/rblisp/README.md

 rblisp
 ======

-lisp-like interpreter in ruby.
+lisp / scheme interpreter in ruby.

 ##NOTE
-1. For study, just enough.
+1. implements in ruby, use many ruby tricks.
 2. all methods / evaluate / local\_variables delegate to ruby.
-3. easy to learn.
+3. easy to understand.

 ##Usage